DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2023-09-08-crownd_behaviour.md

 categories:
   - Mathematics
 tags:
-    - Data Science
-    - Data Engineering
   - Mathematical Modeling
   - Pedestrian Behavior
   - Urban Planning
   - Crowd Management
-    - Human Dynamics
   - Traffic Control
-    - Statistical Methods
-    - Fluid Dynamics
-    - Probabilistic Behavior
 author_profile: false
 classes: wide
-# toc: true
-# toc_label: The Complexity of Real-World Data Distributions
+seo_title: "Mathematical Models of Pedestrian Behavior: Insights into Urban Planning and Crowd Management"
+seo_description: "Explore the mathematical modeling of pedestrian behavior, focusing on the Social Force Model, statistical methods, and fluid dynamics to enhance urban planning, crowd management, and traffic control."
+excerpt: "Dive into the fascinating world of pedestrian behavior through mathematical models like the Social Force Model.
+Learn how these models inform urban planning, crowd management, and traffic control for safer and more efficient public spaces."
 ---

 ![Example Image](/assets/images/pedestrians.jpeg)